-In November 2012, we successfully launched our EchoStar XVI satellite, a direct broadcast satellite.
-EchoStar XVI is fully leased to DISH Network for the delivery of DTH broadcast services to DISH customers in the United States.
-We expect to provide service on EchoStar XVI in the first quarter of 2013.
+EchoStar XVI.
+In November 2012, we launched the EchoStar XVI satellite, a direct broadcast satellite ("DBS").
+EchoStar XVI is leased to DISH Network for the delivery of direct-to-home ("DTH") broadcast services to DISH Network customers in the United States.
+We began leasing capacity on EchoStar XVI to DISH Network in January 2013.